 The suburbs are thriving, but in a new way to the past, by using components of the urban environment.
 Investors like urban investments more than the suburbs, so using urban components is making them much more attractive to big investors.
 There is growing evidence that supports the idea that millennials will eventually make their way to outer neighborhoods and suburbs.
 In these areas, they are still looking for good public transport and the amenities that they enjoy in the urban areas.

 The US is moving away from traditional homeownership with changing demographics and household preferences meaning that the single-family housing market is improving.
 This means that there are a number of new opportunities in housing options, with the housing market seeing aging baby boomers who are looking for homes to age in, and first-time buyers looking for affordable options in higher-cost urban options.

 Food is Important

-There is a general trend towards those wanting eat fresh and nutritious foods, but who live in urban areas.
-One way to meet this need is through urban farming, utilising rooftops and obsolete industrial properties, making it an excellent investment opportunity.
+There is a general trend towards those wanting to eat fresh and nutritious foods, but who live in urban areas.
+One way to meet this need is through urban farming, utilizing rooftops and obsolete industrial properties, making it an excellent investment opportunity.